 A positive result to the screen means that the patient is a Person Under Investigation for COVID-19.

 Note that Central Ambulance Communication Centres are screening callers for 2019 novel coronavirus.

-Paramedics should continue to care for all patients including those who screen positive to the COVID-19 Screening Tool according to Medical Directives.
+Paramedics should continue to care for all patients including those with respiratory symptoms according to Medical Directives, except where special guidance is given.
 The ALS PCS recognizes that in extenuating circumstances paramedics may not be able to provide all the treatments that they’ve considered.
-MAC considers a positive screen on the COVID-19 Screening Tool as an extenuating circumstance.
+MAC considers the COVID-19 pandemic as an extenuating circumstance.

-For patients who screen positive, you may need to adapt your care plan.
-MAC advises additional considerations for care in the following interventions where aerosolized pathogens may be a concern:
+For patients with respiratory signs or symptoms, including cardiac arrest, you may need to adapt your care plan.
+MAC advises additional considerations and guidance for care in the interventions where aerosolized pathogens may be a concern.

-See the MAC Memorandum: Considerations for Paramedics Managing Patients with Possible Novel Coronavirus (2019-nCoV) for more information.
+See the MAC Memorandum: Considerations for Paramedics Managing Patients with Possible Novel Coronavirus (COVID-19) for more information.